Anthony Therrien

 Anthony Therrien (born December 17, 1997) is a Canadian actor from Charlemagne, Quebec.
 He is most noted for his performances in the films Fake Tattoos (Les faux tatouages), for which he was a Vancouver Film Critics Circle nominee for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2017, and Slut in a Good Way (Charlotte a du fun), for which he received a Prix Iris nomination for Best Supporting Actor at the 20th Quebec Cinema Awards in 2018.

-He has also appeared in the films The Torrent (Le Torrent), Corbo, 1:54, Miséricorde and Vieux Jeu, and the television series Faux départs and Alerte amber.
+He has also appeared in the films The Torrent (Le Torrent), Corbo, 1:54, Miséricorde, Vieux Jeu, The Dishwasher (Le Plongeur), Until You Die (Jusqu'à ce que tu meures) and Out Standing (Seule au front), and the television series Faux départs and Alerte amber.

+From 2022 to 2024 he played the leading role of Félix in the drama series Les Bracelets rouges.
+His character was a leg amputee due to cancer treatment; Therrien himself is not an amputee, and special effects were used to hide his leg.

+He received a Canadian Screen Award nomination for Best Performance in a Live Action Short Drama at the 12th Canadian Screen Awards in 2024, for Until You Die.